Mihalei/LibraryApp/README.md

 # LibraryApp
-Simple frontend SPA for the library.
+Simple SPA for the library.